 "makeover", the truck needed remedy.
 Boosting engine power was a possible solution.

-AAM axle gearsets are available from several sources.
-For quality
+AAM axle gearsets are available from several sources, including American

-components, we turned to Superior Axle & Gear for reliability and a "kit" approach.
-The package consisted of
+Axle & Manufacturing.
+In 2012, we turned to Superior Axle & Gear for a quality "kit"

 For those familiar with Dana integral axles, the AAM approach is a

 departure, especially the differential carrier removal and installation.
 In some ways, the AAM is quicker to set up

 than the Dana units.
 However, like every axle type, the critical, adjustments remain the same and in this

 sequence: 1) pinion depth into the housing, 2) pinion bearing preload, 3) differential/ring gear backlash, and 4)

 carrier bearing preload.